Fear of Ebola's sexual transmission drives abstinence, panic

 "CONCENTRATION CAMPS"

-Worries over sexual transmission risk adding to the stigmatization Ebola survivors already face, and are protracting the emotional burden of families often struggling to overcome the deaths of relatives.
+Worries over sexual transmission risk adding to the stigmatisation Ebola survivors already face, and are protracting the emotional burden of families often struggling to overcome the deaths of relatives.

-While men like Pabai have taken the WHO's advice a step further by separating themselves from their loved ones, some traumatized communities have imposed more draconian measures.
+While men like Pabai have taken the WHO's advice a step further by separating themselves from their loved ones, some traumatised communities have imposed more draconian measures.

 "We've got people being treated horrendously," said Margaret Harris, a spokeswoman on Ebola for the WHO.
 "In Sierra Leone particularly male survivors have been put in a form of concentration camp."